 Is UV-C harmful to humans?

-A Summary of What Light is Best For Plants?
+What Light is Best For Plants?

 What Safety Precautions Do you Need to Take for UV Lights in the Grow Room?

 Avoid using UV-C in the grow room, especially when emitted from a grow light.
 Exposure to UV-C can damage your skin, eyes, and more, even after only short bursts.
-Your plants do not need any UV-C to flourish.
+Your plants do not require any UV-C to flourish.